jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 //=== The _pucke.rs_ toolkit
 === Generating the landscape using the _pucke.rs_ toolkit In the first stage of generating a conformational landscape, the pucke.rs toolkit is used to select gridsystem for a set of axes and produces a set of constraints.
 These can then imposed on the respective dihedrals of the molecule; ($phi, psi$) for peptides, ($nu_1, nu_3$) for five-membered rings and ($alpha_1, alpha_2, alpha_3$) for six-membered rings.
-//The constraints are applied during GO procedures, which generate all the possible conformations that molecule's system can adopt, given that the query amply covers the landscape.
+//The constraints are applied during geometry optimisation procedures, which generate all the possible conformations that molecule's system can adopt, given that the query amply covers the landscape.
 The constraints are used in the geometry optimisation procedures of the molecule to minimise sampling biases and to ensure the entire conformational landscape is sampled.
-The accelerated methodology #mcite(("Mattelaer2021efficient"), biblio) employs two levels of theory to dramatically speed up the duration of the experiment applying a cheap one for the GO stage (hf3c) and an expensive one for the SPE stage (mp2q) to accurately sample the behaviour of the molecules subjected to this study.
+The accelerated methodology #mcite(("Mattelaer2021efficient"), biblio) employs two levels of theory to dramatically speed up the duration of the experiment applying a cheap one for the geometry optimisation stage (hf3c) and an expensive one for the SPE stage (mp2q) to accurately sample the behaviour of the molecules subjected to this study.
 All this comes together to generate a PES that represents the behaviour of the studied molecule.

 The constraints of the peptide-like landscapes are simply procured by iterating over the $phi-psi$ axes in a nested fashion.
-The values gathered from iterating over these axes are directly used as the constraints of the particular dihedrals.The peptide method returns a 2D grid, returning sets of proper dihedrals to be used as constraints for GO procedures (@fig-ConfSamplingExplained A.).
+The values gathered from iterating over these axes are directly used as the constraints of the particular dihedrals.The peptide method returns a 2D grid, returning sets of proper dihedrals to be used as constraints for geometry optimisation procedures (@fig-ConfSamplingExplained A.).

 For ring systems, puckering formalisms are exploited, as they neatly abstract the conformation of an N-membered ring system to a set of coordinates.
 For the five-membered system, the methodology has been applied from Huang _et al._'s #mcite(("Huang2014improve"), biblio) way of combining the Altona-Sundaralingam (AS) and Sato formalism, projected on a Cartesian system with ($Z_x, Z_y$) axes.
 $